Trump talks up his transition and election victory as he receives Fox Nation award

 Among those recognized Thursday night were conservative actor and evangelist Kirk Cameron; Gen. Dick Cody, who used his own helicopter to deliver supplies to people after Hurricane Helene; and Jonathan Diller, the New York Police Department officer who was killed during a traffic stop in Queens.
 His widow, Stephanie, received a standing ovation and thanked Trump for his support.
 Others invoked Trump as well.

-The heartfelt moments were juxtaposed against the kind of boisterous and incendiary political fare that loyal watchers of Fox hosts like Hannity expect.
+The heartfelt moments were juxtaposed against the kind of boisterous red meat politics that loyal watchers of Fox hosts like Hannity expect.

 The anchor used his introduction to take an election victory lap, boasting that Democrats “got their ass kicked."
 He played “YMCA” — the song Trump has long used to close out his rallies — and invited audience members to dance like the president-elect.
 And he offered a series of impressions, mimicking former vice presidential candidate Tim Walz’s enthusiasm and Biden appearing lost, complete with a backdrop of the rainforest where he spoke during a recent trip to the Amazon.